msoanes/SilentIsland/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Song Creation (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+I will implement a simple authentication system using the practices .
+By the end of this phase, users will be able to create accounts, log in and out, and create song entries using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Uploading and Viewing Songs (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve song data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to upload song files using Filepicker.io, view individual songs, listen through the default HTML5 audio player, and view a list of all songs on the index page, from a single-page backbone application.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Song controls (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add a Backbone `AudioPlayer` View, which should always be present within the single-page backbone application.
+When I reach the end of this phase, users should be able to click the play button on songs and have them start playing in the `AudioPlayer`, as well as being able to pause and unpause, change volume, and skip to a particular position in the track, all through custom controls in the `AudioPlayer` View.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Feeds + Follows (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will include associated songs from the Tags and Users `show`, and create a composite view containing a `SongsIndex` subview, as well as the relevant information for the Tag or User at hand.
+In addition, I will add a `stream` route to Songs, to return songs in the tags and users followed by the current user.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Songs and Users (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to both the Users and Songs controllers.
+On the Backbone side, there will be a `SearchResults` composite view, containing

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Listenings history
-- [ ] Custom blog urls
+- [ ] Playlists and play queues
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Recommendations based on past listens (item-based collaborative filtering)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Song and User comments
-- [ ] Reblogging
+- [ ] Song and User likes
 - [ ] Multiple sessions/session management
 - [ ] User avatars
+- [ ] Song cover images
 - [ ] Typeahead search bar
+- [ ] Trending songs

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md